lagotto/lagotto.github.io/plos.md

 <h4>Social media</h4>
 <p>We also track the dissemination activity of articles through Twitter, Facebook, and Reddit.
 Given the ease and scope of digital propagation, researchers increasingly employ this social channel to recommend and discuss articles.
 This activity thus represents interest in the article, in a similar manner as usage data and provides insight into the reach of the article.</p>
 <ul>
-	<li>Twitter: a social networking and microblogging service.
-The application tracks the sharing of articles on Twitter and provides the total number of tweets. </li>
+	<li>Twitter: number of tweets which share an article on Twitter, a social networking and microblogging service.</li>
-	<li>Facebook: the largest social network.
-The Facebook count reflects the aggregate number of Facebook Likes, "shares," "posts," and "comments" on an article.</li>
+	<li>Facebook: aggregate number of Facebook Likes, "shares," "posts," and "comments" for an article on the largest social network.</li>
-	<li>Reddit: a user-generated news links site.
-The system aggregates the number of posts and comments.
-It also collects the Reddit score based on the number of upvotes and downvotes for the post, which contains the article mention.</li>
+	<li>Reddit: aggregate number of posts and comments on the user-generated news links site.
+The score based on the number of upvotes and downvotes for the post containing the article mention is also included.</li>
 	</ul>

 <h4>General online activity</h4>